What you may want to know…

 What to expect on board?

-- Doing things you never thought you could do
+- doing things you never imagined you could do

 Weather and wind conditions, the watch roster and ship positioning affects the schedule so there is never a dull moment!

-While on board STS Leeuwin II, you will be allocated to a watch (or team).
-Your Watch Leader will lead activities and your involvement in ship duties throughout the voyage.
+While on board STS Leeuwin II, you will be allocated to a Watch.
+Your Watch Leader will be someone who has sailed on Leeuwin and volunteers their time to make sure you have the absolute best adventure.
+They will lead activities and your involvement in ship duties throughout the voyage.
 When you are on Duty Watch, the members of your Watch will take turns as lookout, helmsperson and navigator.

-At all times of the day and night, a group is on watch duty.
+The STS Leeuwin II operates 24 hours day.
+At all times of the day and night, a Watch group is on duty.

 Can my family or friends get in touch with me while I’m at sea?